 - Professional instruction: A program of the UO Linguistics Department, AEI's 80+ teachers are credentialed with Masters/ PhDs in TESOL, linguistics or related fields and apply their research and extensive study/teaching abroad experience to their teaching.
 The AEI actively sponsors faculty and staff participation in regional, national, and international training and research programs.

 - Learning environment: Our international classrooms focus on dynamic instruction, student engagement, and skill level hands-on learning.

-- Conversation Partner: Meeting two hours weekly, trained UO student peers help students navigate US culture, campus, and the US educational system.
+- Conversation Partner: Meeting two hours weekly, trained UO students help IEP students navigate US culture, campus, and the US educational system.

 - Eugene Green!
-We are serious about our planet, sustainable living, a healthy campus, and enjoying the rivers, parks, peaks, and coast around us.
+We are serious about our planet, sustainable living, a healthy campus, and enjoying the rivers, parks, peaks, and coastline around us.